Stretch Mark Treatment Options

 What can I do to get rid of red stretch marks?

+You typically won’t be able to totally resolve stretch marks.
 Vbeam is the most commonly used laser for treating red marks of almost every kind, including scars such as stretch marks (medically termed as striae).
 Vbeam is a vascular laser and targets the small red blood vessels with very focused heat.
-The heat seals the vessels and the body systems carry away the remainder.
+The heat seals the vessels, they wither and are eliminated by the body.

 The redness will be resolved but the actual tear in the dermis won’t be corrected.